mihaildono/padawan-project/youngling/exercises/conditional-tasks.md

 ### isLegal
 Create a `isLegal(num, country)` function that has 2 arguments (num:number, country:string)
-and returns (boolean), which checks if an age is legal in EU/US
+and returns (boolean), which checks if an age is eligible to drink in EU/US
-* EU is 18 years of age
+* EU drinking age is 18
-* US is 21
+* US drinking age is 21
 ```js
 console.log(isLegal(17, EU)) // => 'illeagal'
 console.log(isLegal(18, EU)) // => 'legal'